vthorsteinsson/GoSkrafl/README.md

 ### About

 GoSkrafl is a **fast, concurrent** crossword game engine and **auto-playing robot**.
-It is a package for the Go programming language, licensed under GNU GPLv3.
+It is a package for the Go programming language, licensed under CC-BY-NC 4.0.
 It has been tested on Linux and Windows, and probably works fine on MacOS too.

-Out of the box, GoSkrafl supports **OTCWL2014**, **SOWPODS**, **OSPS37**, and **Icelandic** dictionaries and corresponding tile sets.
+Out of the box, GoSkrafl supports **OTCWL2014**, **SOWPODS**, **OSPS37**, **Norwegian** and **Icelandic** dictionaries and corresponding tile sets.
 But as it employs Unicode and UTF-8 throughout, GoSkrafl can easily be tweaked to accommodate most natural languages and dictionaries, and any tile bag configuration.
 (The only limitation is that there cannot be more different letters in an alphabet than there are bits in the native **uint** type.)